truenas/documentation/content/CORE/CORETutorials/Network/Wireguard.md

 This file settings are dependent on your specific networking environment and requirements, which is beyond the scope of this article.
 There are [quickstart guides](https://www.wireguard.com/quickstart/) and [tutorials](https://www.linode.com/docs/networking/vpn/set-up-wireguard-vpn-on-ubuntu/) available online as well as the built-in `wg-quick` manpage.

-Once you have a valid `/root/wg0.conf`, rebooting the system brings up the WireGuard interface and you’ll see a `wg0` device in the output of `ifconfig`.
+Once you have a valid `/root/wg0.conf`, rebooting the system brings up the WireGuard interface and you see a `wg0` device in the output of `ifconfig`.

 ![wg0DeviceOutput](/images/CORE/12.0/wg0DeviceOutput.png "wg0 device output")